hassan524/SpotifyClone/README.md

 # Spoitfy Clone

-An Spotify app made with Electron Typescript Vite using SpotifyAPI
+An Spotify app made with Electron Typescript Vite using SpotifyAPI. you can login there and you can see your playlist and play songs..

 ## Project Setup